phetsims/phet-info/deployment-info/src/rc-phet-io.md

 The latest fully-tested SHAs (use these if appropriate): (doesn't exist yet)

 The latest SHAs under testing (use these if appropriate): https://github.com/phetsims/faradays-law/blob/8f2f22de09af5ae1ee7fcfac5734a870e21e1fe1/dependencies.json
+TODO: should the following sentance go in rc-phet.md also?
-Keep in mind these SHAs may not include all of the repos for your sim.
+Keep in mind these SHAs may not include all of the repos for your sim, but you can still overwrite your dependencies with them, and the rest will be flled in with master during the build.

 RC versions are deployed to spot.colorado.edu at http://www.colorado.edu/physics/phet/dev/html/